ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ### 3.2.
 Create your tests

-The next step would be to to define your test.
-GoogleTest uses the following convention in naming various tests.
+The next step is to define your test.
+GoogleTest uses the following convention in naming various tests:

 ```cpp
 TEST(TestSuiteName, TestName)